 When they returned to Aileu in November, they faced the same fate as the people.
 The Indonesian army troops and paramilitary had burned their convent and clinic to the ground.
-They worked with the people for reconciliation and peace and continued their ministries.
-Sister Nora was a member of the national commission on civil education and human rights curriculum for high school.
-With gifts of chickens from the people, she even initiated a chicken farm with the local youth.
+They worked with The People For Reconciliation and Peace during the rebuilding.
+Sister Nora was a member of the new national commission on civil education and human rights curriculum for high schools.

 After three years (2007 – 2010) back in the USA at the Maryknoll Sisters Center in NY as a creative writer in the Sisters’ Development Department, Sister Nora returned to the Philippines for family ministry, before returning to East Timor.